-CEE 241 Aquatic Chemistry (4) Lecture, 3 hours; discussion, 1 hour.
+CEE 241 Aquatic Chemistry

+(4) Lecture, 3 hours; discussion, 1 hour.
 Prerequisite(s): CHE 100, ENVE 142; or consent of instructor.
+CEE 241 online section; enrollment in the Online Master-in-Science in Engineering program.
 Chemical principles and equilibrium models used to describe the behavior of natural water systems, water and wastewater treatment processes, and pollutant transformations in the aqueous environment.
 Topics include acid-base chemistry, precipitation, complexation, and redox reactions.
-Credit is not awarded to CEE 241 if already awarded to ENVE 140 or CEE 241V.
+Credit is not awarded to CEE 241 if already awarded to ENVE 140.